Tobiy-30/WebAppInspectionApp/README.md

-# Developing Web Solutions Module (MOD002701) - Team 1
+# Developing Web Solutions
 # Inspections-Management Project

-This repository contains the code for the Inspections-Management (Musk) assignment for Team 1, submitted April 2022, the coursework project completed as part of the "Developing Web Solutions" Module (MOD002701) at Anglia Ruskin University, UK.
+This repository contains the code for the Inspections-Management

 # Development Environment Setup Instructions